alexellis/setup-arkade/README.md

 arkade is a cross-platform tool for downloading the latest (or pinned) versions of your favourite CLIs, for installing Helm charts and Kubernetes apps, and system-level packages like Go, containerd and Firecracker.

+That means you don't need a lot of curl statements in your builds, and when you support Arm, you don't need if statements for the architecture.
+When you support multiple operating systems, you don't need if statements for Linux/Darwin, etc.

-How's it different to apt-get, brew and spending hours trawling README files?
+How is it different to apt-get, brew and spending hours trawling README files?

 [Learn more](https://arkade.dev)